Features of ad tags

 Public API

-All types of ad tags with the context.js library for creating an ad unit return an object.
-This object has five management methods:
+All types of codes with the context.js library for creating an ad unit return an object.
+This object has five control methods:

-The Public API is great for single-page apps for which full control over the page status is critical.
-The Public API lets you prevent memory leaks and errors when destroying banners.
-Under reinitialization, all the callback functions that were passed to the banner parameters are executed again.
+The public API is great for single-page apps where you need full control over the page status.
+The public API lets you prevent memory leaks and errors when destroying banners.
+When using reinitialization, all the callback functions that were passed to the banner parameters are executed again.

 Ya.adfoxCode.clearSession(); method: Use it to change the session ID (pr) on the page for all subsequent requests.